 A mentor can be from the public, private, or non-profit sector.
 Students are encouraged to review the examples of past fellow-mentor partnerships below, and review the VASG website to learn about our extension partners.
 VASG encourages applicants to reach out to potential mentors early in the application process to discuss your mutual goals, develop a rapport, and identify emerging opportunities.

-While mentors may be extension agents, educators, or communicators with Sea Grant or the Cooperative Extension program, they do not need to be.
-Many extension agents and other outreach program staff will have ideas and connections to potential mentors.
+Mentors do not need to be extension agents, educators, or communicators with Sea Grant or the Cooperative Extension program.
+However, they can be a great resource for connections to potential mentors.

 ADDITIONAL INFORMATION AND CONTACT